knorrie/python-btrfs/README.md

 Project Goal
 ------------

-Currently, the primary goal of this module is  to be able to inspect the internals of an existing filesystem for educational purposes.
+The primary goal of this module is to be able to inspect the internals of an existing filesystem for educational purposes.

 A second goal is to provide a nicer way for automating administration tasks and writing monitoring scripts by being able to just programmatically access the